+The following definitions relate to access control

 The following definitions relate to access control.
 Definition 18.1.
 Protection.
 Define what parts of a class are visible.
 Definition 18.2.
 Obfuscation.
-Changing a Modelica class or generated code so that it is difficult to inspect by a user (e.g., by automatically renaming variables to non-meaningful names). □

-Definition 18.3.
-Encryption.
-Encoding of a model or a package in a form so that the modeler cannot inspect any content of a class without an appropriate key.
+Changing a Modelica class or generated code so that it is difficult inspect by a user (e.g., by automatically renaming variables to non-meaningful names). to Definition 18.3.
+Encryption .
+Encoding of a model or a package in a form so that the model cannot inspect any content of a class without an appropriate key.
 An encrypted package that has the Protection annotation is read-only; the way to modify it is to generate a new encrypted version.